Skip to main content

 Step 2: Determine if you had U.S. Income for Tax Filing Year

-Filings of Nonresident aliens for federal tax purposes should only reflect income paid by a U.S. entity between January 1 and December 31 of the (past) tax year.
+• Filings of Nonresident aliens for federal tax purposes should only reflect U.S. income between January 1 and December 31 of the (past) tax year.
 Do not consider income paid from any time outside these dates (even if the work was completed within these dates) or income from outside of the U.S.

 Step 3: Your Federal Filing Obligations